paceco/pi-proto/readme.md

 Test build using Gulp as a front-end layer.

-Currently only compiles SASS.

 ### To install:

-Install gulp (assuming you have node installed):
+Install gulp (assuming you have node, but not gulp):

     npm install --global gulp

-Install gulp into the project, and all it's dependencies:
+Install gulp into the project, and all it's dependencies (pulls from package.json):

-    npm install --save-dev gulp-ruby-sass gulp-concat gulp-uglify gulp
+    npm install

-Then run grunt as normal:
+Then run gulp as normal:

-    grunt [task name here]
+    gulp [task name here]

 ### Current Tasks:

-- sass (compiles sass)
+- sass (compiles sass and autoprefixes for browser support)
+- concat (concatenates js)
 - watch (watches src/js/\*js and src/scss/\*scss for changes and then builds
 - uglify (compress js)
-- build (WIP - runs all tasks async, this is a problem for js - needs reworked )
+- build

 ### To Do:

 - build process fix
-- polish install process
+- other front-end tools?